Veggie burgers made with mushrooms and barley are an amazing riff on the classic soup. Umami bombs in buns.

 This veggie burger, based on the fortifying mushroom and barley soup, is simple and abundant in mushroom flavor.
 Substitute other mushroom varieties, such as plain button or exotic oyster, if you like.
 The combination of barley and ‘shrooms makes for a deliciously chewy, nutty-tasting burger.–Lukas Volger

-- 2 small Yukon gold potatoes or 1 large russet potato (12 to 16 ounces total), peeled if desired and cut into 1/2-inch cubes
+- 2 small (12 to 16 oz) Yukon Gold potatoes or 1 large russet potato peeled if desired and cut into 1/2-inch (12-mm) cubes

 - 3 tablespoons olive oil